wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.7.2 =
+*Release date: May 4th, 2020*
+* Fix: In some cases, selecting to use WordProof manually did not save properly.
+Thanks for reporting Francesco!

 = 2.7.1 =
 *Release date: April 21st, 2020*
 * Various small improvements to the user interface